-Since 2005, the compensation committee has periodically engaged Frederick W. Cook & Co., Inc., an executive compensation consultant, to evaluate the Company's overall compensation structure and equity compensation for the Company's executive officers.
-In 2007, Cook reviewed the employment agreements and equity compensation for the Company's Chief Executive Officer and Chief Financial Officer.
+Since 2005, the Compensation Committee has periodically engaged Frederick W. Cook & Co., Inc., an executive compensation consultant, to evaluate the Company's overall compensation structure and equity compensation for the Company's executive officers.
+In May 2008, the Compensation Committee engaged Cook to advise us in determining and preparing an initial compensation package for Mark A. Sarvary.
+In November 2008, the Compensation Committee engaged Cook to reevaluate our peer group companies and provide an overall analysis of the compensation structure of the Company's Named Executive Officers for 2008.
 For a further description of the services Cook has provided, see "Executive Compensation - Compensation Discussion and Analysis."

-The Compensation Committee met three (3) times in 2007 and acted by written consent ten (10) times.
+The Compensation Committee met five (5) times in 2008 and acted by written consent seven (7) times.
 A copy of the Compensation Committee charter as adopted by our Board of Directors is available on Tempur-Pedic International's website at http://investor.tempurpedic.com/, under the caption "Corporate Governance."